National Register of Historic Places listings in Wilson County, Texas

 This is a list of the National Register of Historic Places listings in Wilson County, Texas.

 This is intended to be a complete list of properties listed on the National Register of Historic Places in Wilson County, Texas.

-There are four properties listed on the National Register in the county.
+There are six properties listed on the National Register in the county.
 One property is a World Heritage Site, another is a State Antiquities Landmark and includes a Recorded Texas Historic Landmark, and two more are also Recorded Texas Historic Landmarks.

 Current listings

 The locations of National Register properties may be seen in a mapping service provided.